 2. Fortune Cookies

 Fortune cookies are a great cheap wedding favour.
 You can go to an Asian supermarket and buy loads at a very affordable price or spend a little more and order personalised ones with fortunes of your choice.
 We like ‘You will buy the bride or groom a drink’.
-These colourful iced ones from Etsy are exquisite and come in at £2.50 a favour.
+These chocolate covered ones contain a message of good luck and come in at £1.25 a favour.

 3. Chocolate Moustache